 The process of breaking down bone and forming new bone in its place, a process that occurs throughout life.
-When bone is growing (during childhood through early adulthood) new formation exceeds breakdown; later in life breakdown exceeds formation. may have denser bones and more fat to pad their falls.
+When bone is growing (during childhood through early adulthood) new formation exceeds breakdown; later in life breakdown exceeds formation.
 And if you lose weight, intending to or not, your risk of hip fracture still goes up.

 So, for you, being very thin, gaining enough weight to reach a BMI between 22 and 25 would be advisable after a discussion with your clinician.
-Reducing the potential for fracture should be your goal (see Questions 43-54, 86).
+Reducing the potential for fracture should be your goal (see Questions 42-53 and 86).

-16. Could I be taking any medications that affect bone health?
+15. Could I be taking any medications that affect bone health?

 There are several types of medications that can put you at greater risk for developing osteopenia and osteoporosis.
 These types of medications are believed to decrease bone mass either by accelerating bone breakdown or by interfering with new bone formation.
-Some drugs may also interfere with the body's use of Vitamin D and parathyroid hormone.
+Some drugs may also interfere with the body's use of vitamin D and parathyroid hormone.
 However, certain medications cause bone loss and we just don't know why.

 Glucocorticosteroids (prednisone, prednisolone, cortisone, glucocorticoids, steroids, adrenocorticotropic hormone [ACTH], Orapred®, Pediapred®, Prelone®) are the main group of medications associated with secondary osteoporosis.
 They cause more osteoporosis than any other medication.
-The glucocorticosteroids, also called corticosteroids or more commonly, steroids, can be taken orally, inhaled, injected, or used topically (through the skin) or intravenously.
+The glucocorticosteroids, also called corticosteroids or more commonly just steroids, can be taken orally, inhaled, injected, or used topically (through the skin) or intravenously.
 The oral, intravenous, and injected forms of steroids are the most damaging to bones.
-The long-term effects of inhaled or topical steroids on bone have not been well studied, so their effects are not as well understood.
+The long-term effects of inhaled or topical steroids on bone have not been well studied, so are not as well understood.
 Steroids are most often used in the treatment of asthma and other chronic lung diseases such as cystic fibrosis, emphysema, and sarcoidosis; rheumatologic disorders such as rheumatoid arthritis and lupus; skin diseases such as psoriasis and eczema; and inflammatory bowel diseases such as Crohn's and ulcerative colitis.
 Steroid (glucocorticoid) medications can cause osteoporosis for several reasons.
 First, they interfere with calcium absorption from food.
 Second, they may increase the amount of calcium lost through the kidneys.
 Third, they interfere directly with bone formation and with the production of testosterone and estrogen, which are hormones necessary for bone formation.
-And last, steroids can interfere with the ability to perform bone strengthening exercises and increase fracture risk by causing muscle weakness and exercise intolerance.
+And last, steroids can interfere with the ability to perform bone-strengthening exercises and increase fracture risk by causing muscle weakness and exercise intolerance.

 Glucocorticoid-induced osteoporosis (GIO) can occur with as little as 3 months of treatment.
 If you are treated for longer than 6 months, you have a 50% chance of developing osteoporosis.
 And if you are treated longterm, you also have a 50% chance of sustaining a fracture related to osteoporosis.
-Doses at or above 7.5 mg per day are believed to stop new bone formation, causing rapid bone loss (see Question 88).
+Doses at or above 5 mg per day are believed to stop new bone formation, causing rapid bone loss (see Question 88).
+Several medications used to treat osteoporosis and osteopenia carry an indication for use in patients taking long-term steroids at doses at or above 7.5 mg per day.
+Many clinicians will start therapy even if the steroid dose is 5 mg per day to slow or prevent additional bone loss (see Question 55).